 Zielonka: Retailers, who make the leap from brick-and-mortar to E-commerce are sometimes worried that they might get reprimanded because they inadvertently neglect laws in their store.
 I encourage them to just give it a try!
 Of course, there are some stumbling blocks and you have to comply with rules and regulations, but you can get support.
 Service providers are available to ensure regulatory compliance with the right documents.
 Any retailer who is in compliance with German legal regulations can also internationalize their business straight away.

-Interview by Timo Roth, iXtenso – Magazine for Retailers
+First published at iXtenso – Magazine for Retailers